seahorn/seahorn/README.md

 - `-g` : compiles with debug information for more trackable counterexamples.

-`sea-pf` is a pipeline that runs multiple commands.
+`sea pf` is a pipeline that runs multiple commands.
 Individual parts of the pipeline can be ran separately as well:

 1. `sea fe file.c -o file.bc`: SeaHorn frontend translates a C program